A System Parameterization for Direct Data-Driven Estimator Synthesis: NUMERICAL EXAMPLE

-As can be seen for $\tau_0=0$ the error ratio $\epsilon$ is the largest and there's no benefit to including the consistency constraint.
+As expected from Corollary\,\ref{corr:ana:seteq}, for $\tau_0=0$ the error ratio $\epsilon$ is the largest.
 In contrast, for $\tau_0\to1$, the relative error $\epsilon$ approaches zero when considering Theorem\,\ref{theo:Param:Consistency} and the informativity framework.
-However, our parameterization does not require the additional invertibility assumptions for dualization.
-Moreover, since dualization holds with equivalence, both approaches yield the same set representation, hence also achieving the same performance of the estimator synthesis.
-Note that the approach based on Theorem\,\ref{theo:Ana:Superset} performs the worst, due to not further restricting $W$ and $V$ based on the available data.
-Furthermore, despite seeing a small improvement in $\epsilon$ for increasing $\tau_0$, this does not hold in general.
-Since $X$ and $W_\mathrm{p}$ are fixed, so is $G$ and the shape of the \ac{QMI}.
-The only terms changing are $X_+$ and $Y$.
-This leads to a change of the center of the ellipsoids, which is not guaranteed to improve $\epsilon$.
+Since, the invertibility conditions for dualization are met, both approaches yield an equivalent representation.
+Note that the approach based on Theorem\,\ref{theo:Ana:Superset} performs the worst due to not including consistency.